Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

-# Using Spira with Jira Cloud
+# Using Spira with Jira Server (or DataCenter)
 ## Overview
-Teams can work seamlessly using both Spira and Jira Cloud, using Inflectra's Jira Cloud data sync engine to keep key information in sync between both applications.
+Teams can work seamlessly using both Spira and Jira Server or Jira DataCenter (hereafter just Jira Server or Jira), using Inflectra's Jira data sync engine to keep key information in sync between both applications.

 !!! example "Real world example"
     - The QA team uses Spira for requirements and test management.